theosotr/fsmove-eval/README.md

 }
 ```
 The Puppet script above contains a fault
-that we are going to detect using `FSMove`.
+that we are going to detect using `FSMoVe`.
 We will use the Docker image created
 in a previous step in order to run
 and analyze this Puppet script.